National Repository of Open Educational Resources

-The National Repository of Open Educational Resources (NROER).
-NROER is developed by CIET, NCERT.
+The National Repository of Open Educational Resources (NROER) was an online educational resource developed by CIET, NCERT.
 It was launched during the National Conference on ICT (Information and Communication Technology) for School Education.
 NROER was launched on 13 August 2013 in New Delhi in collaboration with the Department of School Education and Literacy, Ministry of Human Resource Development, Government of India.
 Metastudio, the platform hosting the repository is an initiative of Knowledge Labs, Homi Bhabha Centre for Science Education, Mumbai.

-NROER hosts large number educational resources in many subjects and in different Indian languages for Primary, Secondary and Senior Secondary classes.
+NROER hosted large number educational resources in many subjects and in different Indian languages for Primary, Secondary and Senior Secondary classes.

-Resources are available in different formats like Video, Image, Audio, Document and Interactive.
-Apart from this all NCERT books are available in Flip book format.
+Resources were available in different formats like Video, Image, Audio, Document and Interactive.
+Apart from this all NCERT books were available in Flip book format.